 Raw counts (segment or intersection) shall be adjusted to reflect peak season conditions using the FDOT's most recently published Peak Season Conversion Factor (PSCF) for the week of the year the count was collected.
-Raw counts up to one year old may be inflated to existing conditions using the same growth rate assumed for future growth.

 Segment volumes used for level of service analysis shall be based on a traffic volume count, not by summing volumes entering and exiting adjacent intersections.